 - In Safari, pull down the “Debug” menu and go back to the “Media Flags” submenu Choose “Disallow inline video” again so that it no longer has a checkbox next to it

 - Refresh any existing open webpages for the change to carry over

 Toggling the setting again will allow all web videos to play as usual without an additional step of user interaction, but will also re-allow auto-playing videos on webpages too.

-* Safari in MacOS High Sierra 10.13 onward includes an easier to access auto-play video disabling ability.
+* Safari 11 in macOS Sierra and MacOS High Sierra 10.13 onward includes an easier to access auto-play video disabling ability.
 Thus, this tip is most relevant to earlier versions of MacOS and earlier releases of Safari.

 While hidden by default, the Safari debug menu has many useful options for web developers in particular, so if you’re a web worker in any variety, be it a front end designer, web developer, or even just a programmer or tinkerer, you may find it useful and fun to play around with.
 Many of the optional settings in the Debug menu are very advanced and it’s certainly not intended for casual use, and be aware that if you enable the menu and start toggling various switches you may prevent Safari from working as intended.
 Thus you’ll want to stick to options in the Debug menu that are explained or that are relevant to you, don’t start randomly trying things out (well, at least without tracking what they are so you can reverse the setting if need be).

 Do you have any additional tips or tricks on auto-playing videos in Safari on the Mac?
 Let us know in the comments!